 Scott, on the other hand, will take his work to a nearby cafe for a change of scenery, or hop into his 4G-equipped Westfalia van (which has its own Instagram account) and work from the beach.

 Agree How Performance is Measured

 At some companies, remote workers must agree to a number of performance-tracking measures to ensure productivity, be it screen monitoring, keyboard/mouse tracking, etc. At Small Improvements we don’t believe in checking up on people’s work, but instead trust that they’re responsible and delivering on what their role requires.
-A culture of regular 1:1 meetings helps insure that managers and employees are in the loop on current progress.
+A culture of regular One on One meetings helps insure that managers and employees are in the loop on current progress.